 Things I want to learn

-I would love to learn French, and to i
+I would love to learn French, and to improve my Spanish.

 I really would like to learn both electric and acoustic guitar advanced playing techniques.
 I play by ear, but can’t really read music or understand scales.